Last Updated on

 Mazagon Dock Shipbuilders makes a fresh bid

-Apart from CSB Bank IPO, Mazagon Dock Shipbuilders also filed a draft prospectus.
+In other important IPO news, Mazagon Dock Shipbuilders also filed a draft prospectus.
 The IPO of the PSU – operating under the Ministry of Defense – will be a net offer of 28,012,500 shares, excluding the shares meant for employees.
 Mazagon Dock Shipbuilders IPO will be purely an offer for sale (OFS) by the Government of India which currently owns 100% of equity through President of India.

 This is the second time the company has filed draft prospectus.
 The manufacturer of warships and submarines received SEBI’s approval for listing in August 2018.
 Since the SEBI approval is valid for 12 months, the company has filed draft prospectus again.
 This indicates the company is hopeful of listing itself in the coming months as sentiments improve.